-We are inviting people of any age who have been admitted to hospital with (or suspected to have) COVID-19 to consent to join this research study comparing possible treatments.
+We are inviting people of any age who have been admitted to hospital with influenza pneumonia and/or COVID-19, and also children and young people with (or suspected to have) a condition called PIMS-TS (Paediatric Multisystem Inflammatory Syndrome temporally associated with SARS-CoV-2), to consent to join this research study comparing possible treatments.
 This form gives information about the study including the aims, risks and benefits of taking part.